-For animal behaviorists: This webinar has been approved for 1 CEU for behavior consultants by the Certification Council for Professional Dog Trainers (CCPDT).
+This webinar has been approved for 1 CEU for behavior consultants by the Certification Council for Professional Dog Trainers (CCPDT).
 To receive credit after you watch the full recording, email your CCPDT membership number to ASPCApro with the webinar name.
 We will submit CCPDT information once per month.

 Dr. Pamela Reid is a certified applied animal behaviorist and VP of the ASPCA Anti-Cruelty Behavior Team and the Behavioral Rehabilitation Center.
 She received her Ph.D. in Psychology, specializing in animal learning and behavior, from the University of Toronto.
 She and her colleagues perform behavior evaluations on cruelty case victims, primarily animals from puppy mills, hoarding cases, and bloodsports.
 Pam has evaluated literally hundreds of pit bulls from dogfighting cases, including the Michael Vick and the MO500 dogs.
 Pam is adjunct professor at the College of Veterinary Medicine, University of Illinois.
 Prior to joining the ASPCA, Pam established a behavior consultation practice in Toronto, Canada, and was assistant professor with the Ontario Veterinary College, University of Guelph.